Johnosezele/theOrdinaryBitcoinBlog/README.md

 The **Ordinary Bitcoin Blog** transforms complex Bitcoin topics into friendly, visual, and interactive stories.
 Through playful conversations between cartoon friends Carol and Bob, each blog entry (called an **Issue**) breaks down key concepts in a way that's easy to understand, visually rich, and fun to share.

 > Like chatting with a friend, but about Bitcoin.
-And with cartoons.
+And with cartoon characters of Bob and Carol.

 ---